AltiMario/miCRUD/README.md

 # Mini report CRUD

-A mini Clojure RESTful API microservice to manage simple reports, with CRUD operations based on DynamoDB, with a basic web interface and Swagger contracts
+A mini Clojure RESTful API microservice to manage simple reports, with CRUD operations based on DynamoDB, a basic web interface and Swagger contracts

 ## Usage